 Again, it all depends on the trust document specific language of removing the trustee's fiduciary oversight and involvement.

 Administrative Trustee for Delegated Trusts

-Delegated or Directed Trusts effect on Decanting or Modification of Trusts
+Delegated or Directed Trusts: Effect on Decanting or Modification

 Decanting allows for current trust assets to fall under a new trust document.
 Older delegated trusts allow for this to occur naturally.
 Under South Dakota trust law statutes for decanting rules, a trustee must have the power or authorization "to distribute income or principal" to begin the decanting process.

 Modification allows for current trusts to receive a type of "spring cleaning" of sorts to outdated, confusing, or badly worded trust administrative issues.

 This process can occur for irrevocable and revocable trusts.
 Many practitioners do not realize that irrevocable trusts can be decanted or modified.

 The largest almost no go zone for either of these two strategies involve changing beneficiaries or altering the beneficiary distributions type, size and frequency.

 The effect on a delegated or directed trust around a decanting or modification becomes the more relevant factor.
 The descriptions below consider how a grantor/settlor, beneficiary and/or estate planning attorney should consider the overarching goals for the interested parties.